joemoose/dungeoneers.d20/ideas/Corruption.md

 ## Vitiations

-As you suffer increasingly more corruption, supernatural beings of primal chaos begin to notice and take an interest in you.
-When manifesting a “vitiation,” refer to the following tables for the effect.
+As you succumb to greater Corruption, supernatural beings of primal chaos begin to notice and take an interest in you.
+When manifesting a **Vitiation**, consult the tables below for the effect.

 ### Chthonian